axllent/geoiplookup2/README.md

 $ geoiplookup update
 ```

-By default the update command will try move the database to /usr/share/GeoIP/GeoLite2-Country.mmdb`.
+By default the update command will try move the database to `/usr/share/GeoIP/GeoLite2-Country.mmdb`.
 If the user executing
-the update does not have access to write to the file / directory then `sudo` is called.
+the update does not have access to write to the file or directory then `sudo` is called.

-## Building the phar
+## Building the binary

 In most cases you can just run: